LiorKogan/V1/README.md

     - The model defines a set of _basic data types_ (e.g., _string_, _integer_, _float_).
     - A _multivalue_ is a set, a bag, or a list of values.
 All values are of the same basic data type (e.g., each value is a _string_), the same multivalue type (e.g., each value is a set(_string_)), or the same composite type (e.g., each value is a {_first_: _string_, _last_: _string_} composite).
-    - A _composite value_ is a set of (name, value) pairs, where the names are pairwise distinct strings or integers, each identifying the subfeature's name, and each value is of a basic data type, a multivalue type, or a composite type.
+    - A _composite value_ is a set of (name, value) pairs in which the names are pairwise distinct strings or integers identifying the subfeatures names, and each value is of a basic data type, a multivalue type, or a composite type.

-    A _basic property_ is a property whose value is of basic data type.
+    A _basic property_ is a property whose value is of a basic data type.
 A _multivalued property_ is a property whose value is a multivalue, e.g., _titles_: _set_(_string_) = {"Her Majesty", "Her Royal Highness"}.
 A _composite property_ is a property whose value is composite, e.g., _name_ = (_first_: _string_ = "Brandon", _last_: _string_ = "Stark").
 Each member of a composite property is called a _subproperty_.

   - _null_ is a valid value for each _nullable_ property and subproperty, regardless of its data type. _Null-valued_ [sub]property indicates that a [sub]feature value is not specified.

     Several different interpretations can be associated with a _null_ value.
 Following the terminology introduced by [Codd](https://dl.acm.org/doi/10.1145/16301.16303) and adopted by many authors, a _null_ value is either
     - _Applicable missing_ – at present, a value is applicable (applies to the particular entity, relationship, or action) but unknown (whatever the reason, the graph does not have the value).
 E.g., the temperature 1000 years ago today; a phone number of a person who owns a phone, but the number is unknown; an answer to a question – when the questionee refused to answer.
     - _Inapplicable_ - at present, no value is applicable.
-E.g., the temperature tomorrow; previous citizenship when there is none; direct manager of the CEO; new hire's not-yet-assigned employee ID; a phone number of a person who does not own a phone; an answer to a question – when the question was not posed to the questionee.
+E.g., the temperature tomorrow, previous citizenship when there is none, direct manager of the CEO, new hire's not-yet-assigned employee ID, a phone number of a person who does not own a phone, an answer to a question – when the question was not posed to the questionee.

     [Zaniolo](https://www.sciencedirect.com/science/article/pii/0022000084900801) proposed a third basic interpretation of _null_ values: